chamambom/my-terraform-cloud-journey/README.md

 # My Terraform (AWS/Azure) best practices

 #### This repository draws inspiration from Adam Rush's repository (details provided below).
-I've customized the code for my own use, refactored certain sections, incorporated Azure & AWS code snippets to use as reference for new projects, and eliminated deprecated code to align with the latest Terraform updates.
+I've customized the code for my own use, refactored certain sections, incorporated Azure & AWS code snippets to reference, and eliminated deprecated code to align with the latest Terraform updates.

     Author:  Adam Rush
     Blog:    https://adamrushuk.github.io
     GitHub:  https://github.com/adamrushuk
     Twitter: @adamrushuk

-This repository contains terraform code snippets and best practices notes that i reuse from time to time when managing multi cloud environments (AWS/Azure).
+This repository hosts Terraform code snippets and notes on best practices that I frequently utilize when working with AWS or Azure.

+Background:

-Some background - I started this repo back in 2021 when I was still working for a CSP - Cloud Service Provider, leading a team of cloud delivery engineers operating remotely across Southern Africa (DRC , Zimbabwe ,Zambia and Botswana) markets.
-Our customers were segmented into "managed cloud customers" and "unmanaged cloud customers".
-Depending on the scale of resources that the "managed cloud customer" wanted to deploy - we used terraform, Azure repos or Github to manage resources.
+This repository was initiated in 2021 during my tenure (2015-2022) at a Cloud Service Provider (CSP), where I led a team of Cloud Delivery engineers operating remotely across Southern Africa markets - SouthAfrica, DRC, Zimbabwe, Zambia, and Botswana.
+Our clientele comprised both "managed cloud customers" and "unmanaged cloud customers."

+Managed cloud customers - customers who would allow the CSP to deploy Platform & Application landing zones for a customer then handover an already secure governed cloud for them to deploy their workloads on.

+Unmanaged cloud customers - these are customers that

+and manage depending on the scale of resources they intended to deploy, we utilized Terraform, Azure Repos, or GitHub to manage resources effectively.

 > Terraform enables you to safely and predictably create, change, and improve infrastructure.